Delgan/loguru/README.rst

 No Handler, no Formatter, no Filter: one function to rule them all
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-How to add an handler?
+How to add a handler?
 How to setup logs formatting?
 How to filter messages?
 How to set level?

 One answer: the |add|_ function.